davidrhoden/davidrhoden-basic-netlify/timeline/maximvs-star-bar-oct-1-2004.md

 This one started out fine.
 No big problems except my hi-hat stand absolutely disintegrated mid-show.
 Not sure how that happened.
 Otherwise, great gig.
 The other band on the bill was called Lust, and they rocked.
 It was a fun night all around.
 After the show though, there was a somewhat unruly patron at the Star Bar who proclaimed for all to hear that he had just gotten out of jail, and he was ready to have a good time.
 He continued to be a loudmouth, but we could have easily left Atlanta without tangling with him.

-Unfortunately Jeff decided to talk to this guy, asking him a rheetorical question along the lines of "Hey, guy, how much does your girlfriend charge?"
+Unfortunately Jeff decided to talk to this guy, asking him a rhetorical question along the lines of "Hey, guy, how much does your girlfriend charge?"

 The guy seemed to let it go, but a few minutes later, the guy came up to Trey, punched him in the mouth, pointed at Jeff and yelled: "You shouldn't be in a band with that guy!"